dmithree/retro-board/README.md

 ## Deployment

-Although functional, this is just a **concept**; it could be *improved* but is not ready for production; if you are interested find out more about deployment [here](bit.ly/CRA-deploy).
+Although functional, this is just a **concept**; it could be *improved* but is not ready for production; if you are interested, find out more about deployment [here](https://bit.ly/CRA-deploy).
 All feedback is welcomed.

 ## Built With